 Light sensitivity is commonly associated with a few serious conditions that affect the brain.
 These include:

-- meningitis, a bacterial infection that causes inflammation of the membranes surrounding the brain and spinal cord.
-The bacterial form can lead to serious complications such as brain damage, hearing loss, and seizures.
+This is a bacterial infection that causes inflammation of the membranes surrounding the brain and spinal cord.
+The bacterial form can lead to serious complications such as brain damage, hearing loss, seizures, and even death.

-- subarachnoid hemorrhage, which occurs when you have bleeding between your brain and the surrounding layers of tissue.
+A subarachnoid hemorrhage occurs when you have bleeding between your brain and the surrounding layers of tissue.
 It can be fatal or lead to brain damage or a stroke.

 Conditions That Affect the Eyes